jverzani/JGUI.jl/README.md

      plot(x -> sin(u * x), 0, 2pi)
 end
 ```

-The unbound variable `u` will be filled in by `manipulate`, but what this expression will do when evaluated is create a graphic.
-To create a control for `u`, we simple specify a range of values:
+The unbound variable `u` will be filled in by `manipulate`, when the
+expression is evaluated.
+The modified `plot` command return a Winston
+plot object, which is then plotted.
+To create a control for `u`, we
+simply need to specify a range of values:

 ```
 a = manipulate(expr, (:u, 1:10), modules=[:Winston])
 ```

-This will pop up a simple GUI with a slider that allows one to adjust the value of `u` from 1 to 10.
+This call will pop up a simple GUI with a slider that allows one to
+adjust the value of `u` from 1 to 10, updating the graphic as this is
+done.

-Here is a means to add a title to the plot:
+Here is a how one can add a title to the plot.
+First we modify the `plot` call to include a title:

 ```
 expr = quote